TheHive-Project/Cortex-Analyzers/analyzers/CheckPointHEC/README.md

 ### 1. SearchEmail

-- **Observable type**: `file` (.eml)
+- **Observable type**: `file` (.eml) or `other` (Message-ID string, with or without angle brackets)
-- **Description**: Extracts the Message-ID from an .eml file, searches for the email in HEC, and returns full details including security verdicts, email metadata, links, and status flags.
+- **Description**: Extracts the Message-ID from an .eml file (or takes it directly from an `other` observable), searches for the email in HEC, and returns full details including security verdicts, email metadata, links, and status flags.

 #### Forwarded email handling

 When emails are reported by users to a security mailbox and then imported into TheHive, the .eml is typically a forwarded envelope where the reporter appears as the sender.
 This analyzer **automatically detects** if the .eml contains an attached original email (`message/rfc822` MIME part) and extracts the Message-ID from the inner message instead.
 If no inner message is found, it falls back to the outer envelope's Message-ID.
-This requires no configuration — it works transparently.
+This requires no configuration; it works transparently.

 #### Report includes

 - Email metadata: subject, sender, recipients, date, size, attachments
 - Sender IPs (server and client)
 - Email status: direction, quarantined, restored, deleted, user exposed